Manaslu Circuit Trek

 • Water purification tablets or filter bottle

-• Popular side trips include Birendra Lake, Manaslu Base Camp, Tibet Border and Pungyen Gompa.
+• Popular side trips include Birendra Lake, Manaslu Base Camp, Pungyen Gompa and Tibet border viewpoint hike from Samdo.

 • Yes, most teahouses provide hot showers for a small fee.
 In higher villages, facilities become basic and water may be heated manually.

 • A porter is optional but highly recommended.
-It helps reduce fatigue and allows you to trek more comfortably with a light daypack.
+A porter allows trekkers to walk with a lighter daypack, especially helpful at higher altitude.

 • Yes, Manaslu can be combined with Tsum Valley or extended toward Annapurna.

-• Meals include dal bhat, noodles, rice, soups, potatoes, eggs, and some simple Western dishes.
-Food is freshly prepared but becomes more limited at higher altitudes.
+• Meals on the Manaslu Circuit Trek are simple but filling and suitable for long trekking days.
+Common foods include dal bhat, noodles, soups, rice, potatoes, eggs, pasta, and some basic Western dishes.
+Food is freshly prepared in local teahouses, although menu options become more limited at higher altitudes.

 • Tipping is not mandatory but is appreciated for guides and porters.